 SPLASH stands for Students Protecting Land and Sea Habitats.
 Our focus is to help take care of the environment, as well as to educate others about what they can do to help.
 SPLASH helps with school recycling and various school activities.
 Members of SPLASH club participate in cleanups at local beaches and parks.
 We also volunteer at the local environmental center and other schools.

 SPLASH members can get volunteer hours for the Bright Futures program by participating in our various activities both at school, and off campus on weekends.
 There is always a sense of pride and accomplishment in participating in our activities.
 Those who fulfill their SPLASH community service hour requirements, and remain in good standings within RRHS, are eligible to go to the county’s environmental center, the EMC, to kayak and participate in activities to learn about the environment we’re working on protecting.

-SPLASH meets for formal meetings once a quarter.
 We keep our members informed of various activities through Facebook, Remind, Twitter, and newsletters.
-There is also a bulletin board with current information located in Laine Smith’s classroom (2-110).